Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Updated: October 22, 2021

 This page is our official COVID-19 center for news and updates.
 The City of Signal Hill COVID-19 Hotline is also available at 562-989-7392 24 hours a day, 7 days a week.

 The City of Signal Hill is under the jurisdiction of the L.A.
 County Department of Public Health (LACDPH) and must follow all County and State orders.
 Please read the latest L.A.
-County Public Health Officer Order (PDF) effective July 18, 2021.
+County Public Health Officer Order (PDF) effective August 23, 2021.
 Transmission of COVID-19 in L.A.
-County has rapidly increased to very concerning levels.
+County has rapidly increased to concerning levels.
 This is due to the presence of the more infectious Delta variant and the intermingling of unmasked individuals where vaccination status is unknown.
-The Delta variant of the COVID-19 virus is highly transmissible and is causing a rise in cases in our area.
+The Delta variant of the COVID-19 virus is highly transmissible.
 Please continue to help end the pandemic by getting a COVID-19 vaccine if you are able, wearing a mask when required, keeping your distance from others, and frequently washing your hands.
-We also urge everyone, especially those who are not vaccinated against COVID-19, to continue to exercise caution and good judgment.

 The vaccines continue to be our most powerful tool against COVID-19.
 LACDPH is finding that unvaccinated and partially vaccinated people are several times more likely to get infected and become severely ill and/or hospitalized than fully vaccinated individuals.
 Visit our COVID-19 vaccine information page to learn more about vaccine eligibility, how to get the vaccine, booster dose information, and more.
 "Fully vaccinated" means you are at least two weeks post-second dose of Pfizer / Moderna or at least two weeks has passed since receiving the single dose of Johnson & Johnson.